See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: Will there be race-day registration?

 There are likely to be a limited number of slots available on race day.
 If the race hasn’t sold out during online registration, registration will be available on the Saturday before race day at packet pickup (see next FAQ item).
 Depending on availability, we will start accepting walk-in registrations on race day at 8:30 am.
 Heat assignments for walk-in registrants will be based on available space.
+The earlier heats fill up soon, so be sure to sign up early to guarantee a spot.

 Best advice: register online before it closes!